icclab/acen-ims/Hurtle/sm-so-bundle/README.md

 ```-H 'X-OCCI-Attribute: acen.ims.region="CloudStack"'```

 Currently on CloudStack platforms are supported.
-Note that orchestration of CloudStack resources is not supported by Heat nativly.
+Note that orchestration of CloudStack resources is not supported by Heat natively.
 To change that, please install and configure [Heat CloudStack plugin](https://github.com/icclab/cloudstack-heat).
-Also note that platform values must be one of the following values: `os` for OpenStack regions and `cs`for CloudStack regions.
+Also note that platform values must be one of the following values: `cs`for CloudStack deployment with advanced networking zone or `exoscale` for Exoscale CloudStack deployment with basic networking zone.

 Regions must be valid OpenStack regions in your deployment.
-Always make sure that specified region and platform don't colide.
+Always make sure that specified region and platform don't collide.

-Other cloud environment specific values needs to be modified accordinglyto match your deployment in provided infrastructural templates.
+Other cloud environment specific values needs to be modified accordingly to match your deployment in provided infrastructural templates.

 ## Sample requests